PNair05/homebite/README.md

 ## Run

 Open `HomeBite.xcodeproj` in Xcode 15+, and build/run on iOS 17+ simulator.
-The app entry `HomeBiteApp` now loads `CampusBitesRootView`.
+The app entry `HomeBiteApp` now loads `HomeBiteRootView`.

-If you want the app name on the Home Screen to show "CampusBites", set Bundle Display Name in Info.plist accordingly.
+If you want the app name on the Home Screen to show "HomeBite", set Bundle Display Name in Info.plist accordingly.

 ## Backend